-(Marchtrenk, Austria, 13 November 2023) Over the past months, the German door fitting specialist esco invested in a retrofit project for its fulfillment center in Ditzingen.
-This modernization project was divided into three phases and encompassed not only the replacement of a storage and retrieval machine, but also a controls and IT upgrade.
+(Marchtrenk, Austria, 13 November 2023) Over the past months, the German door fitting specialist esco invested in a retrofit project for its logistics centre in Ditzingen.
+This modernisation project was divided into three phases and encompassed not only the replacement of a storage and retrieval machine but also a controls and IT upgrade.
 All work took place during live operation and was successfully finished by January 2023.
-TGW expertise is helping esco make its supply chain operations fit for the future, increasing performance and profit from energy savings.
+TGW expertise is helping esco to make its intralogistics fit for the future, increase performance and profit from energy savings of 37 percent.

 esco Metallbausysteme has been equipping doors and windows with innovative fittings since the company's founding in 1965.
-Alongside their commercial activity, they have been focusing on the development and production of high-quality products for window and door automation for nearly 60 years.
-The company, headquartered in Ditzingen, Germany, employs roughly 250 people and has locations in Germany, Austria, and Poland.
+Alongside their commercial activity, they have been focusing on the development and production of high-quality products for window and door automation for nigh on 60 years.
+The company, headquartered in Ditzingen in the German state of Baden-Württemberg, employs roughly 250 people and has locations in Germany, Austria and Poland.

-TGW Sales Project Manager Klaus Kollmann describes the initial situation of the project this way: "The existing system was nearing the end of its lifecycle.
-Many of the components were out of support and there was therefore the danger that if worst came to worst, parts would be more expensive or not available at all.
-That could have led to challenges in terms of system availability and, in the worst-case scenario, to delayed customer deliveries.
+TGW Sales Project Manager Klaus Kollmann describes the initial situation of the project thus: "The existing system was nearing the end of its lifecycle.
+Many of the components were out of support and there was therefore the danger that if worst came to worst, they would be more expensive or not available at all.
+That could have led to challenges in terms of system availability and, in the worst case scenario, to delayed customer deliveries.
 We therefore evaluated various options together with esco as part of an intensive analysis process and finally opted for the latest generation of the Mustang E+ storage and retrieval machine."

 Another advantage: the maintenance-friendly design helps to keep operating costs low.
 All of these measures combine to facilitate a performance increase of 28 percent compared to the previous version.

-"Generally speaking, retrofits are inherently sustainable investments because they not only extend the lifespan of a company's systems, but also increase the company's efficiency," Markus Kammerhofer points out.
-"Many companies have put programs in place to handle resources conscientiously, as well as to carefully and thoroughly examine every link in their supply chain to find out where they could cut down on emissions."
+"Generally speaking, retrofits are inherently sustainable investments because they not only extend the lifespan of a company's systems but also increase the company's efficiency," Markus Kammerhofer points out.
+"Many companies have put programmes in place and handle resources conscientiously, as well as carefully and thoroughly examining every link in their supply chain to find out where they could cut down on emissions."

-TGW's extensive experience in the area of retrofits has given rise to a list of seven factors, or prerequisites, for a successful modernization project:
+TGW's extensive experience in the area of retrofits has given rise to a list of seven factors or prerequisites for a successful modernisation project: